AniekanInyang/tweet-classification/README.md

 The data used for this tutorial can be downloaded from Kaggle by following this [link](https://www.kaggle.com/c/nlp-getting-started/data).
 The dataset contains text, keywords (may be blank), location (may be blank), a unique identifier for each tweet and the corresponding label.

+The training data can be found in train.csv while the test data used for prediction is in test.csv; the python code is in the notebook and the model is saved in the cache folder.
+Necessary packages are stored in requirements.txt.

 Models tried out were logistic regression, gaussian classifier and a Recurrent Neural Network built using Keras.
 Hyperparameters were tuned using GridSearchCV model selection and GradientBoostingClassifier to improve performance.